chips35x7/Expense-Tracker-Version-1.0/README.md

 ## 📚 API Documentation

 This API follows the OpenAPI 3.0 specification, powered by `drf-spectacular`.
+Use This As the Base URL -->  https://nigeys-expense-tracker.onrender.com

 - 🔹 **Swagger UI**
   👉 [`/api/schema/swagger-ui/`](https://your-api.onrender.com/api/schema/swagger/)